textileio/community/docs/powergate/ffs.md

 #### Hot to Cold

 Data that is stored in the hot layer can be moved to cold storage in a couple different ways.
 The most common scenario is where data is stored initially with cold *disabled* and later a new `CidConfig` is pushed that *enables* cold storage.
-In this scenario, Powergate will resolve the file from the hot layer, create any newly required Filecoin deals to fulfil the cold storage settings.
+In this scenario, Powergate will resolve the file from the hot layer, create any newly required Filecoin deals to fulfil. the cold storage settings.

 #### Cold to Hot